• Skip to primary navigation

 Ingredients

-• 2 tablespoons neutral oil avocado oil, extra virgin olive oil, etc.
+• 1 ½ tablespoons neutral cooking oil avocado oil, olive oil, etc.

-• 1 ½ pounds boneless, skinless chicken thighs cut into bite-sized chunks
+• 2 pounds boneless, skinless chicken thighs approximately 8 chicken thighs, cut into bite-sized cubes

 Equipment